 Current Formula

-The current formula is derived from the Ohms law.
+The current formula is derived from Ohm's law.
 Current is defined as the flow of electrons in an electric circuit.
 The flow of electrons occurs due to potential differences.
 The current is also known as the rate of change of charge with time.
 Current is represented by I and SI unit of current is Ampere.
-Let us learn the application of the current formula in the section below.
+Let us learn the application of the electric current formula in the section below.

 What Is the Current Formula?